szymonpulut/szymonpulut.github.io/README.md

 ## Description

 This is my personal site - simple and minimalistic.
 It uses TypeScript, React, Next.js and is statically generated (SSG).
-I performed performance analysis using tools like Lighthouse audit and [https://webpagetest.org](https://webpagetest.org) to optimise performance (focusing on good Core Web Vitals).
+I performed performance analysis using Lighthouse audit and [https://webpagetest.org](https://webpagetest.org) to optimise performance (focusing on good Core Web Vitals).
 It deploys automatically on merge to `main` - via GitHub Actions & Pages.

-I followed all the best practices I learned throughout my career too!
+I followed all the best practices I learned throughout my career.
 I built it in a way that should be easily extendable, while maintaining a codebase that's easy to read and to reason about :)

 ### Quick background

 As you can check out in this repo's history, I created original version of this website around the beginning of my career, in JS, React, Gatsby.
 Later I converted it to use TypeScript.
-In the middle of 2023, I decided to rewrite it in for 3 reasons:
+In the middle of 2023, I decided to fully rewrite it in for 3 reasons:

-1. I really wanted to try out newest Next.js (13) features
+1. I really wanted to try out newest Next.js (13 at the time) features
 2. I wanted a space for posting my thoughts - a blog ;)
 3. I had a bit of spare time too!